 Claims against guarantors are on the rise and prerequisites for standing surety are becoming more stringent.
 It might be a requirement that you are a homeowner and you will almost certainly have to prove that your income is over a certain threshold.
 For example, the landlord/agency might demand that your yearly salary or income has to be a minimum of fifty times greater than the tenant's monthly rent payments.
-Therefore, if the monthly rent was £400, you may need a minimum income of £20'000 to be considered as a gaurantor.
-On top of this, it will be a necessity that you have been in your current job role for at least several months, possibly longer.
+Therefore, if the monthly rent was £400, you may need a minimum income of £20'000 to be considered a guarantor.
+On top of this, it will be necessary that you have been in your current job role for at least several months, possibly longer.

 In order to complete an application, the agency carrying out the check will ask you for some or all of the following information:

 - Your national insurance number